L0ine/L0ine/README.md

 **💻 VibeCoder from Germany 🇩🇪**

-*Passionate developer who loves creating cool stuff and vibing to good music while coding*
+*Passionate developer who loves creating cool stuff and vibing to good music*
-*Arch Linux enthusiast who believes in clean code and great UX*
+*I use Arch btw*

-🔥 Working on: Cool projects
+🔥 Working on: random projects
-🌱 Learning: Rust & Web3
-💬 Ask me about: JavaScript, Python
-⚡ Fun fact: console.log() is my best friend

 </div>